 Looking to improve your aim?
-This guide will help improve your accuracy in Fortnite Battle Royale with tips and tricks!
+This guide provides tips on how to improve your accuracy in Fortnite Battle Royale.

 Table of Contents